ajithrnayak/ajith_blog/content/posts/2022-12-10---vuejs_using_youtube_api_in_gridsome_site/index.md

 </script>
 ```

 The component expects to receive a "talk" object as a prop, which it uses to populate the template with the relevant information.
-It also has a computed property called "thumbnailUrl" that determines the URL of the thumbnail image to display based on the availability of different thumbnail sizes.
+It also has a computed property called `thumbnailUrl` that determines the URL of the thumbnail image to display based on the availability of different thumbnail sizes.

 Let's take a look at the final result now.